-The rise of synthetic media is another pressing concern.
-A Europol report warns that by 2026, a significant portion of online content could be artificially generated, leading to increased opportunities for misinformation.
-This trend is compounded by a growing skepticism towards digital media, as the public grapples with the authenticity of information in an era of deep fakes and AI-generated content.
+The emergence of synthetic media and deepfake technology is also a pressing issue.
+A Europol report warns that by 2026, a substantial portion of online content could be artificially generated, creating opportunities for misinformation.
+This shift is contributing to a phenomenon known as “deep doubt,” where skepticism about the authenticity of digital media is on the rise.
+The implications for public trust in information are profound, as individuals grapple with the reality of manipulated content.

 Finally, the ethical implications of AI technologies are under scrutiny.
-Critics argue that the rapid deployment of AI systems without adequate safeguards can lead to harmful consequences, including biased outcomes and environmental impacts.
-The call for regulation and transparency in AI development is growing louder, as society seeks to navigate the complexities of this evolving landscape.
+Critics argue that the rapid deployment of AI systems without adequate consideration of their societal impacts is leading to a “glitchy and scammy” internet.
+The need for responsible AI development that prioritizes human well-being and dignity is emphasized, as society navigates the complexities of this evolving landscape.

 | name | description | change | 10-year | driving-force | |